Course

 Overview

 This course explores the structure and functions of the main institutions of Canadian government.
-Students will examine Canada’s constitutional history and modern constitutional challenges, Canadian federalism, the prime minister, the Cabinet, the Parliament, the bureaucracy, and the judiciary.
+Students examine Canada’s Constitution and governmental institutions including: the federal system, Charter of Rights and Freedoms, Crown, prime minister, Cabinet, bureaucracy, Parliament, and judiciary.
+Students will also examine the electoral system, elections, political participation, party system, advocacy groups, social movements, and lobbyist activities.
+Throughout the course, students critically assess the relationship between the Canadian State and Indigenous Peoples.
 The course provides the basis for understanding Canada’s parliamentary system and more advanced study of Canadian governments.
 Students are encouraged to enroll in both POLI 1102 (Introduction to Canadian Government) and POLI 2202 (Introduction to Canadian Politics) to enhance their university transfer if majoring in political science.

 1. The Canadian Constitution

-This section covers the origins and evolution of the Canadian constitution, the formal executive, the monarchy and Governor General, the structure of the judiciary, federal and provincial legislative authority, the 1982 patriation of Canada’s constitution and key post-1982 events such as the Meech Lake and Charlottetown accords, the 1995 Quebec succession referendum, and the Clarity Act.
+This section covers the origins and evolution of the Canadian Constitution, the formal executive, the monarchy and Governor General, the structure of the judiciary, federal and provincial legislative authority, the 1982 patriation of Canada’s Constitution and key post-1982 events and challenges such as the Meech Lake and Charlottetown Accords, the 1995 Quebec secession referendum, the Clarity Act, and Indigenous self-government.

 2. Federalism

 This section examines and evaluates concepts of Canadian federalism.
-The major challenges to federalism will be examined in terms of dualism (French/English), Quebec nationalism, and the regional dynamics that influence the legislative authority of both federal and provincial governments.
+The major challenges to federalism are examined in terms of dualism (French/English), Quebec nationalism, Indigenous sovereignty, and the regional dynamics that influence the legislative authority of both federal and provincial governments.

 3. The Prime Minister, Ministry, and Cabinet

-The role and powers of the political executive are examined, with particular emphasis on the prime minister.
-Cabinet formulation and structure as well as the roles of Cabinet ministers are discussed.
-Policy formulation at the executive level is examined, with reference to major coordinating agencies such the Prime Minister’s Office and the Privy Council Office.
+This section explores the roles and powers of the political executive, with particular emphasis on the prime minister and Cabinet ministers, and discusses the roles of Cabinet ministers, including the Minister of Crown–Indigenous Relations.
+It examines policy formulation at the executive level, with reference to major coordinating agencies such the Prime Minister’s Office and the Privy Council Office.

 4. Legislative Politics

-The structure and roles of the Canadian parliament are examined, with particular reference to the governing and opposition parties, parliamentary processes, the committee system, and the roles of elected members of Parliament.
+This section assesses the structure and roles of the Canadian parliament, with reference to the governing and opposition parties, parliamentary processes, the committee system, and the roles and diversity of elected members of Parliament and appointed members of the Senate.

-The basic structure and role of the civil service is explored, with particular emphasis placed on the role the civil service plays in terms of the development and implementation of public policy.
+This section explores the basic structure and role of the civil service, with particular emphasis placed on the role the civil service plays in terms of the development and implementation of public policy.

 Instructor presentation of the course will involve the use of formal lectures, structured group work, in-class discussion, and student presentations or formal debates.
 Additional readings may be assigned for each course unit and placed on library reserve or via selected websites.
 Audio-visual and interactive materials may be used.